eProsima/Fast-DDS-QoS-Profiles-Manager/docs/rst/fastdds_qos_profiles_manager_cli/cli_elements/cli_participant_element.rst

 This section explains how to access the different configurable parameters in a DomainParticipant profile.
 The scope of this section does not include explaining the usage of these specific parameters.
-Please, refer to `Fast DDS documentation <https://fast-dds.docs.eprosima.com/en/latest/fastdds/xml_configuration/domainparticipant.html>`_ for that information.
+Please, refer to `Domain Participant Fast DDS documentation <https://fast-dds.docs.eprosima.com/en/latest/fastdds/xml_configuration/domainparticipant.html>`_ for that information.

 The DomainParticipant profile is accessed through the ``participant`` element.
 The profile name is mandatory and must be passed within brackets.